 The number of Ken Griffey Jr. Rookie Cards isn’t all that big.
 But when you add in the various box sets, premium offerings and food-issue cards, there’s not shortage of choices.

-Once upon a time, Ken Griffey Jr. rookie cards seemed like a viable investment opportunity.
+Once upon a time, a Ken Griffey Jr. Rookie Card seemed like a viable investment opportunity.
 But something happened along the way.
 While the industry of sports card collecting rose to new heights in the late 1980s and early part of the ’90s, a lot was based on speculation.
 Lots of people entered the hobby thinking it was easy money.
 And with more people buying more packs, production numbers ballooned.

-Rankings based on the Beckett Baseball online price guide.
+The following list highlights the most valuable 1989 Ken Griffey Jr. cards.
+Rankings are based on the Beckett Baseball online price guide.

 1. 1989 Topps Heads Up Ken Griffey Jr. #5